gridbugs/gridbugs.org/_posts/2020-05-21-conways-game-of-life-on-the-nes-in-rust.md

  ...
 ```

-The rust code that generates the rom precomputes the index neighbours of each byte,
+The rust code that generates the rom precomputes the indices of neighbours of each byte,
 in the order top, bottom, left, top-left, bottom-left, right, top-right, bottom-right.

 ```